BitKeeper Nested Programmers Manual

 file), the information will be loaded from and written to a cache

-kept in BitKeeper/log/nested_init.cache
+kept in BitKeeper/log/nested_init.cache.

 Component

-Information about components is kept in the comp
+Information about components is kept in the comp structure.
+A list

-of the components is kept in the nested
+of the components is kept in the nested structure’s comps field.

 {{{#!cplusplus numbers=off typedef struct { nested *n; // backpointer char *rootkey; // rootkey of the repo char *deltakey; // deltakey of repo as of rev char *lowerkey; // in pull, local tip // otherwise, gca tip char *path; // actual path: like GFILE, not DPN